serverless/blog/posts/2019-10-10-serverless-deployment-best-practices.md

 - What Safeguards are evaluated against the deployment
 - What parameters and secrets are used

-You can also use Safeguard configuration to do things like blocking `dev` stage deployments to the production AWS account.
-These options become very flexible to help you support the needs and workflow of your organization.
+This allows you to use Safeguards to do things ranging from blocking `dev` stage deployments to the production AWS account or making sure that your production API keys are always bundled in with production deployments.
+These options become very flexible to help you support the needs and workflows of your organization.

 #### Allowed Regions